rajtulluri/Socket-Programming/README.md

 The folder "Full & Half Duplex" contains the following codes :-
   1. TCP Server-Client program demonstrating full duplex chat.
   2. TCP Server-Client program demonstrating half duplex communication.
 The Client sends a string and the Server prints all permutations of the string.

+The folder "DNS Implementation" contains codes to implement DNS protocol.
+The Client sends the domain name to the Server.
+Server searches in the database (sample given) and retrives the A record, the corresponding IP address is sent to the Client.